-AI-powered writing assistant for grammar, spelling, and style correction
+AI writing assistant for grammar, clarity, and style

-Grammarly is an AI-powered writing assistant that checks grammar, spelling, punctuation, and style in real-time.
+Grammarly is an AI-powered writing assistant that checks grammar, spelling, style, and tone.

 AI Panel Score